JustAlittleWolf/ModDetectionPreventer/README.md

 This also works on the Anvil screen.
 The server could prompt you to open the anvil screen, with an item in the renaming slot that has a translation key as it's name.
 The client would then rename the item to the corresponding value and send an update to the server.
+(Huge thanks to Frog, `@croaak` on discord, for figuring this out)

 This detection method works for any mod that has custom translations.